automatizo/huckleberry/README.md

 recipe aggregators, and other applications.

-Thank you to Matt Beedle and his [USDA Nutrient Database](https://github.com/mattbeedle/usda-nutrient-database) for a lot of the code underlying this project and to the USDA for providing free data!
+Thank you to Matt Beedle and his [USDA Nutrient Database](https://github.com/mattbeedle/usda-nutrient-database) for some of the code underlying this project and to the USDA for providing free data!

 ## Installation